whoisdsmith/SmartFileOrganizer/packaging/PACKAGING.md

 2. Run PyInstaller with the spec file:
    ```
-   pyinstaller --clean --version-file=version_info.txt ai_document_organizer.spec
+   pyinstaller --clean ai_document_organizer.spec
    ```

-3. The executable will be created in the `dist/AI Document Organizer` directory.
+3. The executable will be created in the `../dist/AI Document Organizer` directory.

 ## Creating the Installer